runo-hr/Pneumonia-Detection/README.md

 # Pneumonia-Detection

 ## Objective
 Train a deep learning model to classify Chest X-rays as either Pneumonia or Normal.
-Deploy the model on a web service.
+Deploy the model on a web application.

-<blockquote>Status: Developing the web service </blockquote>
+<blockquote>Status: Developing the web application </blockquote>

 ## Tech Stack
 1. Tensorflow